t2linux/fedora/README.md

     - Internal display
     - Touchbar (only function keys)
     - Camera/Microphone
+    - Bluetooth
+    - Audio
     - Everything else that works on normal x86_64 laptops

 - What doesnt work
-    - Bluetooth
-    - Using the T2 chip
+    - Using the T2 chip as TPM
-    - Audio switching (you have to manually select it)
     - Reading APFS